 Game Viewing in Amboseli National park

-The most breath-taking experience on an African safari in Amboseli National Park is game viewing.
-Game viewing in Amboseli National Park may be experienced using the off-road safari vehicle with in the savannah area.
-Amboseli National Park is a haven for wild animals, particularly large elephant herds, which live in broad plains, acacia forests, rocky thorn bushes, and marsh terrain.
+The most breath-taking experience in Amboseli National Park is game viewing.
+Game viewing is experienced using the off-road safari vehicle in the savannah area.
+The park is a haven for wild animals, particularly large elephant herds, which live in broad plains, acacia forests, rocky thorn bushes, and marsh terrain.

-Game drives are available all day, however, the best time to watch wild animals is early in the morning, from 6:30 am to 11:30 am, and in the evening, from 3 pm to 6:30 pm.
-During the day, you can see a high concentration of animals quenching their thirst on water banks.
-Furthermore, early in the morning is when wildlife is often active.
-Other animals to see in Amboseli National Park include spotted hyenas, which can be seen early in the morning returning to their hideouts, bush babies, and serval cats, among other predators which can be easily seen on a night game drive.
+Other animals to see in Amboseli National Park include spotted hyenas, which can be seen early in the morning returning to their hideouts, bush babies, and serval cats, among other nocturnal predators.
 On the other hand, more species such as waterbucks, buffalos, baboons, aardwolf, leopards, jackals, lions, Thomson’s and Grants gazelles, hippopotami, zebras, elephants, and other animals can be seen on day game drives in Amboseli National Park.

 Bird-watching in Amboseli National Park